9trocode/localhost-multi-tenancy-in-kubernetes/README.md

-# 🚀 Kubernetes Multi-Tenancy Explorer
+# 🏴‍☠️ The Grand Line of Kubernetes Multi-Tenancy 🌊

 Ahoy, future Pirate King of Kubernetes!
 Welcome aboard the Thousand Sunny of multi-tenancy.
 This treasure map will guide you through the treacherous waters of tenant isolation and resource management.
 Prepare to set sail across the Blues of namespace-based solutions and brave the New World of virtual multi-clusters!